Dietrich C. Hoefner

-Dietrich Hoefner is a partner in the firm’s Regulatory and Government Practice.
-Dietrich focuses on complex regulatory matters for a wide range of clients across numerous industries including energy, utilities, natural resources, and alcoholic beverages.
+Dietrich focuses his practice on complex regulatory matters for a wide range of clients across numerous industries including energy, utilities, natural resources, and alcoholic beverages.
 Dietrich is also a member of the firm’s renewable energy decommissioning industry team, focusing on strategies to address and anticipate changing regulations affecting end-of-life issues for renewable energy facilities.
 His experience includes matters related to:

 - Regulated and cooperative utilities, including transmission planning, rate-regulation, and complaint cases before state public utilities commissions.

 - Environmental permitting for renewable energy, mining, and industrial projects.

 - Development of mining and energy projects on public lands.

 - Purchase and sale of properties with significant water, mineral, or other natural resource components.